azmeer-sheikh/quantum-edge-solutions/src/ADMIN_SETUP_GUIDE.md

 ### **2. Test Login**
 1. Go to `#admin`
 2. Enter:
-   - Email: `admin@quantomedge.io`
+   - Email: `admin@quantumedge.io`
    - Password: `Testing@12345`
 3. Click "Sign In"
 4. Should redirect to dashboard

 ### **3. Test Dashboard**
 1. View should show "Admin Dashboard"
-2. QuantomEdge logo should appear in header
+2. quantumEdge logo should appear in header
 3. Can view contact submissions
 4. Can update submission status
 5. Can logout